Frontend Integrations

 )

-Or set the NEXT_PUBLIC_FRONTEND_CODE environment variable to your address and the SDK will include it automatically.
+If you are using the SDK or the reference app, set NEXT_PUBLIC_FRONTEND_CODE to your operator address and the vote helpers will include it automatically.

 1. Revealing votes: After each 20-minute epoch ends, the service decrypts tlock ciphertexts using the drand randomness beacon and calls revealVoteByCommitKey(contentId, roundId, commitKey, isUp, salt) for each unrevealed commit.
 Votes stay hidden until this step runs.